Robin-Sch/rstorage-panel/README.md

 RStorage is an encrypted cloud file storage.

+## How does RStorage work?

+#### Panel

-You have one panel, which is like the "master", and then you can have multiple nodes (or one if you want) which is where the files are stored.
+You have **one** panel, which is like the "master", server-side encryption and decryption happens on this one, so you probably want to host this at your own PC, or on a high secured server.

-Uploading/Downloading takes some time, this is because of the encryption and decryption part.
-It depends on the CPU of your panel server.

-You would want to host the panel on a high amount of CPU cores and RAM server (file encryption and decryption happens here), and the node(s) on a server with a big disk.
+The panel should have a lot of CPU power, as file encryption and decryption is done here.

+You can have one node, but also multiple nodes connected to one panel (this is recommended, the file will be spread over all the connected node(s) (See `PANEL_FORCE_SPREADING` below))

+#### Node

+You can have as many nodes as you want, and here are the encrypted files stored.
+These can be run on anything, your PC, a server, a server of your friend etc. etc..
+The files are encrypted and the decryption key is only known to the panel.
+However, you should still secure this.

+A node should have a lot of disk storage, as the encrypted files are stored here.

+**I'm not taking any responsibilty for lost files, hacked files or any problems with RStorage.
+You're the owner of your data, not me.
+This is just a tool to help you.**

+You should always keep a (encrypted) backup, and for sensitive files always use something like [gpg](https://gnupg.org/) or another encryption program.

 Note: RStorage isn't done yet, and won't function properly.
 Every update could break your previous installation and (as of right now) it's recommended that you reinstall everything if a new update comes out, as there's no guarantee for backwards compatibility.

-You could help by looking at the what has to be done section down below and creating a PR/issue.
+You can help by looking at the what has to be done section down below, or search for `TODO` in the code.
 For new suggestions please open an issue first.

 ## Installation